NgethaWachira/Cybersecurity-Portfolio/README.md

 # Hello, I'm James
 This repository documents a collection of projects and exercises that highlight my skills and knowledge in cybersecurity.
-Inside, you’ll find various examples of my work:
+Inside, you’ll find various examples of my work.

 ## About Me
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/james-ngetha/)